blessyjeba10c/Verilog-Based-RAM-and-ROM-Memory-Design/README.md

     An advanced 8-bit RAM that allows simultaneous read and write operations on two separate ports, making it ideal for complex digital designs that require concurrent access to memory.

 # 2. ROM -
+1. It refers to computer memory chips containing permanent or semi-permanent data.
+2. Unlike RAM, ROM is non-volatile; even after you turn off your computer, the contents of ROM will remain.
+3. Almost every computer comes with a small amount of ROM containing the boot firmware.